 So… Let’s fill that itinerary, shall we?

-Top 5 Things to Do in Florence
+Best Things to Do in Florence

-Visit The Cattedrale di Santa Maria del Fiore
+Visit The Cattedrale di Santa Maria del Fiore (Florence Duomo)

-Explore Renaissance Art at The Uffizi
+Explore Renaissance Art at The Uffizi Gallery

-Indulge in Art at the Galleria dell’Accademia
+Visit the Galleria dell’Accademia

 Ascend Giotto’s Campanile

-Some might tell you that Giotto’s Campanile sits directly connected to Duomo di Firenze, but it’s actually an entirely separate building and deserves praise on its own.
-A true masterpiece of Gothic architecture, it’s one of the most renowned designs in the entire city.
+Some might tell you that Giotto’s Campanile sits directly connected to Duomo di Firenze, but it’s actually an entirely separate building and deserves a look in its own right.

 Appreciate the Beauty of Palazzo Vecchio

 Designed by the same architect who worked on the Duomo and the church of Santa Croce, today it is a striking part of the Florentine landscape.